Sonfix/HeglaHelper/README.md

    * [Name]: Mention the member you want to vote for.
    * [Points]: the points you want to give to the member.
    * [Reason]: This one is an optional parameter.
 You can add a reason for every vote you make.
+6. CoinToss: This command returns if the coin lands on head, tail.

+## Upcomming Features

+1. Minigames
+2. Calculation from 1.5 hours to 1 hour and 30 minutes and maybe back
+3. Get expenses for given country

 ## Memory Management